-Agenda Items Motion to approve the Chair for the Task Force to be Thomas Berry 1st: Matt Robles 2nd: Maria Notarangelo 15 Responses Aye: 100% (15 votes) Nay: 0% (0 votes) Abstain: 0% (0 votes) Motion Passes Curriculum Review Process: Streamlining the process with Current & Proposed Step Additions Kay Dee Yarbrough showed the committee the proposed workflow in Meta.
+Agenda Items Motion to approve the Chair for the Task Force to be Thomas Berry 1 st : Matt Robles 2 nd : Maria Notarangelo 15 Responses Aye: 100% (15 votes) Nay: 0% (0 votes) Abstain: 0% (0 votes) Motion Passes Curriculum Review Process: Streamlining the process with Current & Proposed Step Additions Kay Dee Yarbrough showed the committee the proposed workflow in Meta.
 This would move the Division Dean to the first step and then add a final review step for DE, Honors, DEIA, and Outcomes.
-Motion to approve the new workflow: 1st: Anthony Ababat 2nd: John Banola 15 Responses Aye: 100% (15 votes) Nay: 0% (0 votes) Abstain: 0% (0 votes) Modification of a Recommended Maximum Course Enrollment (Course Cap)-Refining the Process help faculty know what to put into the rationale in Meta.
-The second will allow the committee to better review the course caps
+Motion to approve the new workflow: 1 st : Anthony Ababat 2 nd : John Banola 15 Responses Aye: 100% (15 votes) Nay: 0% (0 votes) Abstain: 0% (0 votes) Motion Passes Modification of a Recommended Maximum Course Enrollment (Course Cap)-Refining the Process Thomas shared a criteria-based rubric for identifying the necessary data and documentation required in a proposal to justify the maximum course enrollment (Course Caps) housed within the curriculum course management system.
+(See attached document "Data and Documentation to Justify Maximum Course Enrollment/Course Caps.")
+There is an area in the process that needs more criteria for the rationale for Meta.
+This document will help faculty know what to put into the rationale in Meta.
+The second will allow the committee to better review the course caps.